8bittts/yen-chat/README.md

 # YEN Community Portal

-Welcome to the official community hub for **YEN** — a modern terminal for the AI-native developer.
+Welcome to the official community hub for **YEN**!
+We're building a modern terminal for the AI-native developer.

 This repository is for: